Mount Rinjani Recognizes By UNESCO As Global Geopark

-In order to become a UNESCO Global Geopark, the area must have geological heritage of international value.
+In order to become a UNESCO Global Geopark, the area must have a geological heritage of international value.
 This is assessed by scientific professionals, as part of the “UNESCO Global Geopark Evaluation Team”.

-UNESCO Global Geoparks are managed by a body having legal existence recognised under national legislation.
+UNESCO Global Geoparks are managed by a body having legal existence recognized under national legislation.
 UNESCO Global Geoparks require a management plan, agreed upon by all the partners, that provides for the social and economic needs of the local populations, protects the landscape in which they live and conserves their cultural identity.

 This plan must be comprehensive, incorporating the governance, development, communication, protection, infrastructure, finances, and partnerships of the UNESCO Global Geopark.

-UNESCO Global Geoparks promote sustainable local economic development mainly through geotourism.
-Visitors as well as local people need to be able to find relevant information on the UNESCO Global Geopark via a dedicated website, leaflets, and detailed map of the area that connects the area’s geological and other sites.
+UNESCO Global Geoparks promote sustainable local economic development mainly through Geotourism.
+Visitors, as well as local people, need to be able to find relevant information on the UNESCO Global Geopark via a dedicated website, leaflets, and detailed map of the area that connects the area’s geological and other sites.

 A UNESCO Global Geopark is also about cooperating with other Global Geoparks through the Global Geoparks Network (GGN), and regional networks, in order to learn from each other and, as a network, improve the quality of the label UNESCO Global Geopark.

-Membership of the GGN is obligatory for UNESCO Global Geoparks and working together with international partners is the main reason for to be a member.
+Membership of the GGN is obligatory for UNESCO Global Geoparks and working together with international partners is the main reason to be a member.